Aydin

 Bey Mosque

-The mosque is directly opposite the Town Hall and the fountain that I have just mentioned, it completes the main square.
+The mosque is directly opposite the Town Hall and the fountain that I have just mentioned and it completes the main square.

 Bey Mosque